-Strategy formulation and implementation Quality assessment for patient care improvement as the need for strategic planning and the difficulty of doing this in healthcare delivery.
+Strategy formulation and implementation Quality assessment for patient care improvement Examines the steps and processes associated with strategic planning, as well as the need for strategic planning and the difficulty of doing this in healthcare delivery.
 Explores the linkages between mission and strategic planning and examines the roles of all stakeholders in the strategic planning process.
 Examines the various outcomes assessment tools, and their reliability and accuracy.
 Explores how healthcare delivery systems can better measure outcomes from both patient and organizational perspectives.
 Analyzes quality improvement programs and examines their adaptability to the healthcare environment.
-24. The program must ensure that the internship experience meets the stated goals and objectives of the program.
+Experiential and Applied Learning Criteria Review elements 23.
+The program must ensure that the internship experience meets the stated goals and objectives of the program.
 Is the internship experience consistent with the stated goals and objectives of the program?
 The program may waive the internship based on the healthcare management accomplishments related to the expressed competency expectations associated with this requirement.
-25. The program must demonstrate that an appropriate evaluation process is used to make determination of waiver or reduction of this requirement if a student presents a compelling case for not completely participating in the internship.
+24. The program must demonstrate that an appropriate evaluation process is used to make determination of waiver or reduction of this requirement if a student presents a compelling case for not completely participating in the internship.
 Is the internship appropriately sequenced and integrated into the curriculum?
 Is there an effective process for monitoring and evaluating the internship experience?
 The program must have established procedures for selection, orientation, and evaluation of practicum/internship sites and preceptors.
-26. The program must demonstrate how it provides integrative experiences that allow students to apply the skills and knowledge obtained in the liberal arts foundation, conceptual and technical competencies in healthcare management.
+25. The program must demonstrate how it provides integrative experiences that allow students to apply the skills and knowledge obtained in the liberal arts foundation, conceptual and technical competencies in healthcare management.
 Does the program provide its students with a capstone experience?
-This can include, but is not limited to, case studies, strategic planning courses, summative papers, etc. 27.
-The program must have a process and method to assess educational outcomes and conduct that assessment at least annually.
-What process does the program use to assess educational outcomes?
-The program must conduct these assessments annually.
-28. The program must have a process and method to assess What process does the program use to assess the programmatic programmatic outcomes and conduct that assessment at least annually. outcomes?The program must conduct these assessments annually.
-29. The program must provide evidence that the outcome assessments are the basis for program revision and improvement through an action plan.
-Does the program provide evidence that the outcomes assessments are the basis for program revision and improvement?
+This can include, but is not limited to, case studies, strategic planning courses, summative papers, etc.